radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The value of the idle timeout to use depends on the exact deployment and is a trade-off between resource usage on clients/servers and the overhead of opening new connections.
 Very short timeouts that are at or below the timeouts used for application layer watchdogs, typically in the range of 30-60s can be considered unreasonable.
-In contrast, the upper limit is much more difficult to define but may be in the range of 10 to 15min, depending on the available resources, or never (disabling idle timeout) in scenarios where a permanently open connection is required.
+In contrast, the upper limit is much more difficult to define but may be in the range of 10 to 15 min, depending on the available resources, or never (disabling idle timeout) in scenarios where a permanently open connection is required.

 ## Behavior on (D)TLS connection closure of incoming connections